LowSkillDeveloper/WiFiPasswordSearcher/README.md

 > [!NOTE]
-> Делать новую версию локатора оказалось интереснее чем я думал, поэтому я запилил огромное обновление, по моему мнению конечно, ведь локатор давно был заброшен.
-Поэтому надеюсь проект 3wifi не умрёт окончательно, и получит вторую жизнь, как и локатор.
+> The changelog contains only information about the changes that I made myself in version of locator by drygdryg.
+The original drygdryg version repository has been removed.

 # Changelog
-The changelog contains only information about the changes that I made myself.
-Changes made by drygdryg to the original version can be found in his repository, link at the end of the description.

 Descriptions and instructions for my added new functions can be found on the Wiki Github page: https://github.com/LowSkillDeveloper/3WiFiLocator-Unofficial/wiki